agra-uni-bremen/libriscv/README.md

 # riscv-tiny

-A simulator for RISC-V implementing a subset of rv32i in Haskell.
+A simulator for the RISC-V ISA which implements a subset of RV32I in Haskell.

 # Status

-This is just a toy project for partially re-activating my Haskell knowledge.
+This is just a toy implementation of the RISC-V ISA to improve my rusty Haskell knowledge.
-It implements a subset of RV32I, the roadmap includes the following instructions:
+The implementation supports a subset of RV32I, the roadmap includes the following instructions:

 * [x] ADD
 * [x] ADDI